Cingulara/openrmf-docs/kubernetes/README.md

 ## Set the kubectl namespace to openrmf

-Run `kubectl config set-context --current --namespace=openrmf`.
+Run `kubectl config set-context openrmf --namespace=openrmf` where the openrmf after set-context is the named Minikube profile you are using.

 ## How I run Minikube